charlottedaumal/microtubule-tracking/README.md

 - Coloring methods to visualise speed changes or orientation of the trajectories

 > [!WARNING]
-> Run time:
-> Please note that depending on the file you run and the amount of frames, the plugin may be slow.
+> ⏰ Please note that depending on the file you run and the amount of frames, the plugin may be slow.
 > For a 400 frames image, it may take up to a few minutes of runtime.
 Be also aware of the fact that the tracking is computationally
 > intensive and thus require to access your RAM without limitations, which is why it may not work on IntelliJ directly
 > because of the limited RAM access.